stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/bookmarkend/_index.md

 ## BookmarkEnd class

 Represents an end of a bookmark in a Word document.
+To learn more, visit the [Working with Bookmarks](https://docs.aspose.com/words/net/working-with-bookmarks/) documentation article.

 ```cpp
 class BookmarkEnd : public Aspose::Words::Node, public Aspose::Words::IBookmarkNode, public Aspose::Words::IDisplaceableByCustomXml